 A national day brings unity and comfort to some Americans.
 These individuals identify within the LGBTQ+ community.

 National Coming Out Day on Oct.
-11 is a recognized American day celebrating those who have come out as LGBTQ+ and supporting those who may still be struggling to do so, but some like junior public relations student Selby Petrie say coming out is not something that happens overnight.
+11 is a recognized American day celebrating those who have come out as LGBTQ+ and supporting those who may still be struggling to do so, but some, like junior public relations student Shelby Petrie, say coming out is not something that happens overnight.

-Petrie says she didn’t know when she first came out what kind of toll it would have on her life.
-She is now helping to host events and safe spaces to help others in the community through Quinnipiac's GSA.
+She says she didn’t know when she first came out what kind of toll it would have on her life.
+She is now helping to host events and create safe spaces to help others in the community through Quinnipiac's GSA.

 This organization is honoring the day with an open forum at their general board meeting Oct.
 11 at 9:15 p.m. in Tator Hall room 114.
 Petrie says that this event is open to all students.
 They are also having an ice cream social to celebrate the day from 8 p.m. to 9 p.m. in the upper cafeteria, according to the organization’s president Meaghan Rocha.

 Another event on campus is a Greek Allies Tabling hosted by the Office of Fraternity and Sorority Life from 11 a.m. to 3 p.m. in the Carl Hanson Student Center.
 Graduate Assistant Bianca Waffenschmidt says she created the Greek Allies Initiative in 2015 promoting the inclusivity of the LGBTQ+ community in their chapters, but also within the community and education.

 “National Coming Out Day is important because it brings awareness to the LGBTQ+ community and serves as a springboard for providing information and resources not only to those who identify as LGBTQ+, but also those who are allies of this community,” she said.